Strilanc/Strilanc.github.io/_posts/2015-06-20-Using-Quantum-Gates-instead-of-Ancilla-Bits.markdown

 For example, the most common [quantum error correction](https://en.wikipedia.org/wiki/Quantum_error_correction) scheme stops at the $\sqrt[4]{Z}$ gate.

 Is there any way to avoid needing more and more precise gates?
-Well, there are a few workarounds.
+Well, there are a few possible workarounds:

 1. **Approximate**:
     If you have a gate, or sequence of gates, that rotates by an irrational fraction of a turn, then you can get arbitrarily close to any given angle by repeating that rotation many times.
-    For example, if you are given a gate that phase shifts by $\pi$ *degrees*, then applying that gate 6634751 times will get you within 0.000003 degrees of a 45 degree phase shift.
+    For example, if you are given a gate that phase shifts by $\pi$ degrees (not radians, *degrees*), then applying that gate 6634751 times will get you within 0.000003 degrees of a 45 degree phase shift.

 2. **Don't Bother**:
     If you simply don't perform the phase corrections, *something* happens.
     In the case of an un-phase-corrected controlled-Z, what happens is you apply the operation $e^{i Z \pi / 2}$ instead.
-    If that happens to the operation you wanted to apply, then mission accomplished!
+    If that happens to be the operation you wanted to apply, then mission accomplished!

     ![Some operations don't need iterative phase correction](/assets/2015-06-23-Using-Quantum-Gates-instead-of-Ancilla-Bits/Some_Operations_Dont_Need_Iterative_Phase_Correction.png)

 3. **Cancel it Out**:
-    If you happen to be applying *two* full-controlled operations, you can have the phase corrections from one to exactly cancel out the phase corrections from the other:
+    If you happen to be applying *two* full-controlled operations, you can arrange for the phase corrections from one to exactly cancel out the phase corrections from the other:

     ![A second operation can negate the iterative phase correction](/assets/2015-06-23-Using-Quantum-Gates-instead-of-Ancilla-Bits/A_Second_Operation_Can_Negate_The_Iterative_Phase_Correction.png)